Neon White: Soundtrack

 Neon White's soundtrack was created by Machine Girl, who was specifically sought after by lead designer Ben Esposito after hearing their 2020 EP RePorpoised Phantasies.
 Esposito, a fan of theirs since the release of their album Gemini in 2015, reached out to them over email to propose the project as something they could do at home during COVID-19 lockdown.
 Lead artist Matt Stephenson accepted after determining that Esposito wasn't "just some kid in his bedroom making a video game", and began sharing a large quantity of unfinished demos to work through and use in the game after Esposito stated that he wanted the soundtrack to continue in the direction of the sound of RePorpoised Phantasies.
 Esposito estimates that about half of the tracks in the final game were culled from these demos, while the other half were original compositions created just for Neon White; he also estimated that about half of the overall tracks that were created for the game were cut.

 For the soundtrack, Esposito wanted the music to fit the vibe of a "lost PS2 or Dreamcast game" and would send Stephenson soundtracks from games of that era as inspiration, such as those of the Jet Set Radio and Ape Escape series, with Stephenson also citing Mick Gordon's work for the Doom series as inspiration for some late game music.
 During the later stages of development, Machine Girl began live touring while still working on music for the game, and Stephenson would create chiller compositions in order to de-stress.
 "Peace of Mind", the main theme for the game's hub world, was created during a particularly stressful day for them as they were running "super late" for a show and one of the van passengers had become car sick.
-Machine Girl released the soundtrack to Bandcamp and streaming services to coincide with the release of the game, splitting it into two volumes.
+Machine Girl released the soundtrack to Bandcamp and streaming services to coincide with the release of the game, splitting it into two volumes, with the first volume containing songs from the main missions and sidequests, while the second album features the non-gameplay tracks playing throughout the game.